Kagebounshin/neverday-milestone-project-1/README.md

 ### GitHub Pages

-The project was deployed to GitHub Pages using the following steps...
+My project was deployed to GitHub Pages, following these steps..

 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/)
 2. At the top of the Repository, locate the "Settings" Button on the menu.
 3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
 4. Under "Source", click the dropdown called "None" and select "Master Branch".
 5. The page will refresh.
-6. Now scroll back down through the page to locate the now published site [link](https://github.com) in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site in the "GitHub Pages" section.

 ---
 ## Credits